m4ce/puppet-rsyslog/README.md

 Path to the rsyslog configuration directory (default: /etc/rsyslog.d)

 ##### `config_dir_purge` (optional)
-Whether we should purge unmanaged resources under the rsyslog's configuration directory (default: true)
+Whether we should purge unmanaged resources under the rsyslog's configuration directory (default: `true`)

 ##### `config_file` (optional)
 Path to the rsyslog configuration file (default: /etc/rsyslog.conf)

 ##### `config_file_manage` (optional)
-Whether we should manage rsyslog's configuration file or not (default: true)
+Whether we should manage rsyslog's configuration file or not (default: `true`)

 ##### `service_name` (optional)
 rsyslog service name (default: 'rsyslog')

 ##### `service_manage` (optional)
-Whether we should manage the service runtime or not (default: true)
+Whether we should manage the service runtime or not (default: `true`)

 ##### `service_ensure` (optional)
 Whether the resource is running or not.
-Valid values are 'running', 'stopped'. (default: 'running')
+Valid values are `running`, `stopped`. (default: `running`)

 ##### `service_enable` (optional)
 Whether the service is onboot enabled or not.
-Defaults to true.
+Defaults to `true`.

 ### Defined Types